 Malone is a somewhat small village located in the state of New York.
 With a population of 5,756 people and three constituent neighborhoods, Malone is the 279th largest community in New York.
 Malone has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, Malone isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Malone are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Malone is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Malone is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Malone who work in office and administrative support (14.13%), teaching (10.38%), and personal care services (9.14%).
+There are especially a lot of people living in Malone who work in office and administrative support (15.40%), teaching (10.76%), and personal care services (8.44%).

-The percentage of adults in Malone with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.45% of adults in Malone have a bachelor's degree or advanced degree.
+The education level of Malone citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.75% of adults 25 and older in Malone have a college degree.

-The per capita income in Malone in 2010 was $21,575, which is low income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $86,300 for a family of four.
+The per capita income in Malone in 2010 was $21,153, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,612 for a family of four.
 However, Malone contains both very wealthy and poor people as well.
+Malone also has one of the higher rates of people living in poverty in the nation, with 31.07% of its population below the federal poverty line.

 The people who call Malone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Malone include French , English, German, and Italian.
+Important ancestries of people in Malone include Irish, English, German, and Italian.

 The most common language spoken in Malone is English.
 Other important languages spoken here include Spanish and French.